 Below are the policies that each area within our region follows for allowing visiting patrollers to ski at their hill in a non-patrol related environment (free skiing).

 Allegany State Park Nordic - Entrance to and use of the state park is free of charge for all patrollers.
 A patrol parka or pack should not be worn.

-Buffalo Ski Club - Visiting patrollers may receive a complimentary ticket and will be asked to wear their patrol parka and pack.
+Buffalo Ski Center - Visiting patrollers may receive a complimentary ticket and will be asked to wear their patrol parka and pack.
 Please check in with a patroller on duty.
 Visiting patrollers will be expected to help if there is an accident.